Skip to main content

 Popular Cat Breed

 Persian cats aren’t just very popular in Germany.
 In the USA, the Cat Fanciers' Association (they keep track of all cats registered each year) has ranked the Persian cat in the top 5 for the last five years in a row.
-The breed also took 5th place in 2022.
+The breed took the 3rd place in 2023.
 In England, this breed was at 1st place for a long time.
 But it has “fallen out of fashion” since 2001.
 But who knows what will happen in the next 10 years?
 Maybe the tables will turn.

 Persian Photo: Piyato/Shutterstock